castai/docs/docs/guides/ingress.md

 ## Metrics

-Once you have your application up and running, you can check another out-of-the-box feature CAST AI configures for you: the ingress metrics and dashboard.
-Head to CAST.AI console, and in your cluster details page, click on the *"Grafana metrics"* link in the side menu.
+Once the application is up and running you can check the ingress metrics and dashboard.
+Go to CAST.AI console [/clusters](../console-overview/console-overview.md#clusters) details page and click on the *"Grafana logs"* link in the side menu.
 Once in Grafana, click *"Home"* in the top-left corner and open "NGINX Ingress controller" dashboard.
-You should be greeted with a view similar to this:
+You will see something similar to this:

 ![](ingress/ingress-dashboard.png)